HOME SEARCH ALL TOPICS

 Boys peg tops

-Boys peg tops were made of ordinary wood about 2 inches long and about 1½ inches wide, and the sides were grooved.
+Boys peg tops were made of ordinary wood and were about 2 inches long and 1½ inches wide.
+The sides were grooved.

 Boys competed with their friends for how long they could make their tops spin.